riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-cfrg-staticdh.md

 ## FourQ

-FourQ {{CL15}} is a twisted Edwards curve over an extension field F_{q^2} where q = 2^127 - 1, with a prime-order subgroup and recommended point validation to avoid twist attacks.
+FourQ {{CL15}} is a twisted Edwards curve over an extension field F_{q^2} where q = 2^127 - 1, with a prime-order subgroup.
+The designers of FourQ recommend point validation to prevent issues with cofactors and twists.
-We do not consider cofactors or the twist of the curve; it is up to the implementer to avoid these by point validation, or up to the protocol designer to choose an encoding that is naturally restricted to the prime-order subgroup like Ristretto or Decaf.
+We do not consider the details of these issues here.
+The implementor MUST do point validation, or the protocol designer MUST choose an encoding that is naturally restricted to the prime-order subgroup like Ristretto or Decaf.

 FourQ is not recommended by the IETF.
 We mention it here only because it has received considerable attention